Arackulele/devoted-pixel-dungeon/README.md

 An expansion mod for shattered pixel dungeon :))

+-Adds a brand new class, the Zealot along with all talent tiers, 2 subclasses and 3 armor abilities

+-Adds a nwe major quest with 5 new Minibosses and 5 unique mystical items based on each one of the classes

+-Adds a Textuer overhaul to many of Shattereds Textures

 -- Original Readme below--

 A Roguelike RPG, with randomly generated levels, items, enemies, and traps!
 Based on the [source code of Pixel Dungeon](https://github.com/00-Evan/pixel-dungeon-gradle), by [Watabou](https://www.watabou.ru).